istio/istio.io/_docs/concepts/policy-and-control/mixer-config.md

 An adapter may support multiple templates.

-Configuration is expressed using a YAML format built around the following abstractions that are later explained in detail.
+Configuration is expressed using a YAML format built around the following abstractions.
+These abstractions are later explained in detail.

 |Concept                     |Description
 |----------------------------|-----------
-|[Handlers](#handlers)       | A handler is an instance of an adapter.
+|[Handlers](#handlers)       | A handler is a configured instance of an adapter.
 The adapter constructor parameters are specified as handler configuration.
 |[Instances](#instances)     | A (request) instance is the result of applying request attributes to the template mapping.
 The mapping is specified as an instance configuration.
 |[Rules](#rules)             | A rule defines when a particular handler is invoked using a specific template configuration.